eternal-flame-AD/pow-buster/README.md

 [60.0s] proofs accepted: 5180, failed: 0, 5s: 89.2pps, 5s_failed: 0.0rps, 0.34% iowait
 ```

-All 32 cores of a AMD Ryzen 9 7950X are used for the end-to-end benchmark.
+All 32 hyperthreads of a AMD Ryzen 9 7950X are used for the end-to-end benchmark.
 It seems we are at the bottleneck of the server being able to record successful attempts, as further performance tuning only show improvement in offline benchmarks.

 ### Cap.js Browser Comparison